n00dles/ogma-plugins/films/README.md

 ## Sample Film Database and Plugin

-A sample database of 1000 records of movies from the MySQL sample databases for testing the system.
+A sample database of 1000 records of movies from the MySQL sample databases for testing the system backend.

+Film table can queried using normal methods to view the records.

 Each record contains: